-7. Click OK.
+7. Click Confirm to enable the cluster audit feature.

 Audit Dashboard

 TKE Serverless cluster provides out-of-the-box audit dashboards and can automatically configure dashboards of audit overview, K8s object operation overview, and aggregated search for the clusters with cluster auditing enabled.
 With user-defined filters and built-in CLS global search, TKE Serverless cluster makes it convenient for you to observe and search for cluster operations, so as to promptly find and locate problems.